SakshiParate03/Honours-MERN-Assignment/README.md

-# Blog Website - THE DAILY PULSE
+# Article Review Website

-Welcome to the Blog Website project!
-This is a simple web application built with React.js for the frontend and Express.js for the backend, allowing users to create, view, update, and delete blog posts.
+Welcome to the project!
+This is a simple web application built with React.js for the frontend and Express.js for the backend, allowing users to create, view, update, and delete review posts.

 ## Getting Started